 5.01.4 Interpreter of Documents

 The University’s Representative shall be the Interpreter, with the advice of the Design Professional, of the Contract Documents and shall be the judge of the performance of the Contractor and subcontractors.
 Subject to the provisions Article 7, claims, disputes and other matters of controversy relating to the Contract Documents or the Work shall be decided by the University’s Representative.
-The decision of the University’s Representative shall be final
+The decision of the University’s Representative shall be final.

 5.02 Issuance of Interpretations, Clarifications, Additional Instructions